lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/index.en.md

 weight: 20
 ---

-For this training, use the DCV.
+For this training, use the DCV once the X11 display has been set up.

+Note: it is easier to use copy-and-paste in the SSM Display, as this doesn't work well in the DCV

 NICE DCV is a high-performance remote display protocol that provides customers with a secure way to deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.